 Pranayama forms part of Raja yoga.
 It is one of the eight fundamental stages or limbs of yoga: Yama, Niyama, Asana, Pranayama, Pratyahara, Dharana, Dhyana and Samadhi.
 The first five stages intend to remove all external distractions and direct the mind inwards gradually.

 The purpose of Pranayama in yoga is to clean the 72000 energy channels in your body.
-Once these channels clear, the energy can flow through the two main energy channels that run in the spine, known as Ida and Pingala.
+Once these channels are clear, the energy can flow through the two main energy channels at each side of the spine, known as Ida and Pingala.